ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/move/nips/README.md

-# Nip
+# Nips

-NIP stands for Nostr Implementation Possibilities.
-NIP is a collection of Move smart contracts for the context of Nostr.
+NIPs stand for Nostr Implementation Possibilities.
+NIPs under this project are collections of Move smart contracts for the context of Nostr.

 ## On-chain Verification

-NIP smart contracts verify integrity and authenticity of the Nostr events on-chain.
+NIPs' smart contracts in Move verify integrity and authenticity of the Nostr events on-chain.
 It provides verifications on-chain from Move smart contract supported verification schemes.

 ### Protocol Implementation

+NIPs under this project implement Nostr protocols in Move programming language.

+The implementation goals of this project are defined as below.

 Implemented: